MoscatoLudovica/decision_making_simul/README.md

 After the first download the compile.sh file must be invoked.
 To give permissions open the terminal at the base folder level and type: sudo chmod +x *.sh.
 Then type ./compile.sh.
 Now required packages from the requirements.txt file are installed in the virtual environment.

-To run the simulations it is provided a run.sh file.
+To run the simulations a run.sh file is provided.

 ## Config.json Example